 In this work, existing measurement circuits are reviewed from five requirements, which consist of fine time resolution, wide time range, tolerance to soft errors, ability to obtain a large number of samples, and certainty of measured width, that are essential to achieve precise SET measurement and their problems are discussed.
 We then propose two circuits; (1) uses electrical masking for filtering SET pulses in terms of the pulse width, and (2) uses Vernier delay line [12] for pulse width evaluation for satisfying four requirements.
 Here, electrical masking is an effect that vanishes a pulse when propagating through a logic gate whose delay is comparable or larger than the pulse width.
-To resolve the fifth requirement, that is certainty of measured width, we introduce a measurement procedure using an integrated pulse generator that can vary the width continuously.
-We experimentally confirm the operation of the proposed circuit based on electrical masking and procedure using a preliminary implementation on a 65nm test chip and an Am-241 foil as an alpha particle source.
+To meet the fifth requirement, that is certainty of measured width, we introduce a measurement procedure using an integrated pulse generator that can vary the pulse width continuously and assure the pulse width even though the pulse generatior itself is influenced by manufacturing variability.
+We experimentally confirm the operation of the proposed circuit based on electrical masking and the procedure using an implementation on a 65nm test chip and an Am-241 foil as an alpha particle source.

 The remainder of this paper is organized as follows.
-Section II explains the outline of existing techniques and examines their effectiveness and limitations.
-Section III presents the proposed measurement circuits, and a pulse generator circuit for assuring the measured width is introduced in Section IV.
-Experimental results are shown in Section V, and the conclusion is given in Section VI.
+Section 2 explains the outline of existing techniques and examines their effectiveness and limitations.
+Section 3 presents the proposed measurement circuits, and a pulse generator circuit for assuring the measured width is introduced in Sect.
+4. Experimental results are shown in Sect.
+5, and the conclusion is given in Sect.
+6.